SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/tutorials/ChatOps_Tutorials_Chat_Notification.md

    ![ChatIntegration Examples Teams chat](~/user-guide/images/chatops_notification_03_003.png)

 Good job!
 That went easy, right?
-Continue with [Adaptive Card notifications with custom buttons](xref:ChatOps_Tutorials_Custom_Buttons) which is a slightly more advanced tutorial following up from here where you will learn on how to enable powerful two-way interactions using buttons with custom commands.
+Continue with [Adaptive Card notifications with custom buttons](xref:ChatOps_Tutorials_Custom_Buttons).
+This is a slightly more advanced tutorial in which you will learn how to enable powerful two-way interactions using buttons with custom commands.